chinapedia/wikipedia.abstract.en/Page/Epsilon.md

 Some dialects used yet other ways of distinguishing between various e-like sounds.

-In Corinth, the normal function of Ε to denote and was taken by a glyph resembling a pointed B (inline), while Ε was used only for long close .[7]
-The letter Beta, in turn, took the deviant shape inline.
+In Corinth, the normal function of Ε to denote and was taken by a glyph resembling a pointed B (), while Ε was used only for long close .[7]
+The letter Beta, in turn, took the deviant shape .

-In Sicyon, a variant glyph resembling an X (inline) was used in the same function as Corinthian inline.[8]
+In Sicyon, a variant glyph resembling an X () was used in the same function as Corinthian .[8]

-In Thespiai (Boeotia), a special letter form consisting of a vertical stem with a single rightward-pointing horizontal bar (inline) was used for what was probably a raised variant of in pre-vocalic environments.[9][10]
+In Thespiai (Boeotia), a special letter form consisting of a vertical stem with a single rightward-pointing horizontal bar () was used for what was probably a raised variant of in pre-vocalic environments.[9][10]
 This tack glyph was used elsewhere also as a form of "Heta", i.e. for the sound .

 Glyph variants

 After the establishment of the canonical classical Ionian (Eucleidean) Greek alphabet, new glyph variants for Ε were introduced through handwriting.
-In the uncial script (used for literary papyrus manuscripts in late antiquity and then in early medieval vellum codices), the "lunate" shape (inline) became predominant.
+In the uncial script (used for literary papyrus manuscripts in late antiquity and then in early medieval vellum codices), the "lunate" shape () became predominant.
 In cursive handwriting, a large number of shorthand glyphs came to be used, where the cross-bar and the curved stroke were linked in various ways.[11]
 Some of them resembled a modern lowercase Latin "e", some a "6" with a connecting stroke to the next letter starting from the middle, and some a combination of two small "c"-like curves.
 Several of these shapes were later taken over into minuscule book hand.
 Of the various minuscule letter shapes, the inverted-3 form became the basis for lower-case Epsilon in Greek typography during the modern era.

   Uncial   Uncial variants   Cursive variants   Minuscule   Minuscule with ligatures
   -------- ----------------- ------------------ ----------- --------------------------
-  inline   inline            inline             inline      inline

 Uses